 The crystal goby is almost transparent.
 Their internal organs can clearly be seen through their body.
-The body often has a pink tinge and a few lines of pigmented spots can be seen near the bases of the dorsal and anal fins.
+The body often

-The crystal goby may be confused with the transparent goby (page 14) but the crystal goby has less pronounced or no pigmentation down the lateral line.
+The crystal goby may be confused with the transparent goby (page 13) but the crystal goby has less pronounced or no pigmentation down the lateral line.
 It is a transparent, white crystal colour, compared to the transparent goby's brown/pink clear colour.